-This was apparently the only air to air victory by a British pilot in a British aircraft in the Korean War, which is not too surprising since the FAA was focused on the close-support role.
+That was apparently the only air-to-air victory by a British pilot in a British aircraft in the Korean War, which is not too surprising since the FAA was focused on the close-support role.
 Some sources claim that a Sea Fury shot down a second MiG.
 Whatever the case, several Sea Furies were lost to enemy fighters in return.
 The Sea Fury remained the foremost FAA single-seat fighter, until it began to be replaced by the Hawker Sea Hawk in 1953.

 The Royal Netherlands Navy also flew the Sea Fury.
 Hawker built ten "Mark 50s" for the Dutch, followed by 12 "Mark 51s", and then Fokker built 210 Mark 51s under license.